 Victims of truck accidents in Washington can suffer devastating injuries, especially considering the size differential between a semi and a passenger vehicle.
 You may have a claim to recover compensation, but filing a claim is complicated.
 Not only are the laws complex, but there are also multiple parties involved with a truck crash, including the driver, the trucking company, the insurance provider, and others.

 You do not have to face these difficult challenges alone.
-Our trucking accident legal group at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.
-Please contact our Yakima, WA offices to discuss your case, and read on for some general information about these cases.
+The Yakima truck accident lawyers at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.
+Please contact our Yakima, WA offices to discuss your case, and read on for some general information about these types of cases.

 - The truck operator had a duty to drive with a reasonable degree of care so as to not cause a risk of harm to other motorists;